Vinaskumar/SQL_Project/README.md

 ## Dataset

-The dataset `layoffs_data.csv` includes the following columns:
+The dataset `layoffs.csv` includes the following columns:

 - `company`: Name of the company
 - `location`: Location of the company